 Information About the COVID-19 Vaccines

-Getting vaccinated—including getting a booster shot—is the best way to protect yourself, your loved ones, and your community from COVID-19.
+Getting vaccinated—including a booster shot if recommended for you—is still the best way to protect yourself, your loved ones, and your community from COVID-19.

-All Mount Sinai patients, including children, can be scheduled for a first dose or bivalent booster COVID-19 vaccine through their doctor's office.
-We are also offering bivalent boosters on a walk-in basis at the Mount Sinai-Union Square Urgent Care location, Monday-Friday from 8 am to 7 pm.
+All Mount Sinai patients, including children, can be scheduled for a bivalent COVID-19 vaccine through their doctor's office.
+We are also offering bivalent vaccines on a walk-in basis at the Mount Sinai-Union Square Urgent Care location, Monday-Friday from 8 am to 7 pm.

 You can also check the New York State, New York City, New Jersey, or Connecticut websites for other locations that offer appointments or walk-in vaccination.
 New York City is also offering in-home vaccinations for all residents 65 and over.